valentin-stamate/ComputerNetworks-Part2Part/README.md

 ## How to run

+Before compiling you have to download the source code of `sqlite3` library found here https://www.sqlite.org/download.html and put under `./src/import`.
+The folder should be called `sqlite`.

 In order to build and run the project, go to the src folder then run the command `make all`.
 This will compile all the necessary files.
 To run the server type `./server` and to run the client type `./client`.
 The ip is automatically detected.

 ## App